ZakariyahB/ZakariyahB/README.md

 ### Computing student at Imperial College London
 ## A bit about me <br/>

-I'm curious and like to think logically and creatively.
-I have a strong foundation and experience in problem solving and leadership, alongside project management.
-I am currently studying CS at Imperial, undertaking year 1 modules in Computing Practical (Haskell, Kotlin, C), Discrete maths, Calculus and more!
-I'm eager to apply my skills and lived experiences to tackle real-world challenges.<br/><br/>
+I’m a curious thinker who enjoys blending logic and creativity.
+I have a strong foundation and experience in problem solving and leadership, alongside project management, and I’m now studying CS at Imperial.
+This year I’m diving into various modules including Computing Practical (Haskell, Kotlin, C), Discrete Maths, Computer Systems, and Calculus.
+I’m eager to apply my technical skills and experiences to build solutions that address real-world challenges.<br/><br/>

 ## 🎯 Interests